2000 CFL season: Grey Cup playoffs

-The BC Lions are the 2000 Grey Cup Champions, defeating the Montreal Alouettes 28–26, at Calgary's McMahon Stadium.
+The BC Lions were the 2000 Grey Cup Champions, defeating the Montreal Alouettes 28–26 at Calgary's McMahon Stadium.
 The Lions became the first team with a losing record (8–10, 1 OTL) to win the Grey Cup.
 The Lions' Robert Drummond (RB) was named the Grey Cup's Most Valuable Player and Sean Millington (FB) was the Grey Cup's Most Valuable Canadian.